UCLA offers summer classes in two six-week sessions: Summer Session A and Summer Session C:

 - Some computers have built-in webcams.
 You will need to purchase a webcam if the computer you plan to use does not have one.

 - Headsets with built-in microphones are required.
 The built-in speakers and microphone on your computer will cause an echo during the conference.
-Your professor and/or teaching assistant will not allow you participate in a conference without the proper, required headset.
+Your professor and/or teaching assistant will not allow you to participate in a conference without the proper, required headset.

 Recommendations for suitable models of webcams and headsets can be found in the UCLA Online Technical Specifications for Video Conferencing document.